saieva/saieva.github.io/about.markdown

 I am the developer of MettleCVE, a vulnerability lookup tool for iPhone that's available on [The Apple App Store][MettleCVEAppURL].

-I am an active Mentor in [NYU's Tandon School of Engineering Management of Technology Graduate Degree Program][NYUMoTURL].
+I am an active Mentor in NYU's Tandon School of Engineering [Management of Technology][NYUMoTURL] and [Cyber Fellows][NYUCyberFellowsURL]
+Graduate degree programs.

 I work independently and I am available to join your enterprise or startup project as a Technical Advisor or Software Consultant.
 I can fill an interim leadership role for your most important application and IT initiatives as CIO or CTO.